Large-Scale Velocity Dispersion and the Cosmic Web: Results

-Going from the warm dark matter to the cold dark matter simulation, the alignment correlations remain highly significant but decrease at all scales as expected.
-Small scale initial perturbations on the one hand create additional collapsed structures in previously uncollapsed regions, and on the other hand isotropise the smooth large scale structures by causing them to fragment into smaller filaments and haloes.
+Going from the WDM to the CDM simulation, the alignment correlations remain highly significant but decrease at all scales as expected.
+Small-scale initial perturbations on the one hand create additional collapsed structures in previously uncollapsed regions, and on the other hand isotropise the smooth large-scale structures by causing them to fragment into smaller filaments and haloes.
 In order to measure this``isotropisation'' we compare the mark correlation function measured on the wall-like and filament-like support of the 300WDM1\_10 simulation between the CDM and WDM1 realisations.
 The result is shown in the lower panel of \autoref{fig:vd_dircorr}.
 On short separations the marked correlation function in the 300CDM simulation is ~8\% lower in wall-like regions and ~25\% lower in filament-like regions.
 As the marked correlation approaches the random distribution on larger scales, the difference between the simulations vanishes.

-Another way of locally quantifying the influence of small scale structures on the large scale walls and filaments is to compare the strength of the velocity dispersion along and perpendicular to the structure and how it changes by adding perturbations.
+Another way of locally quantifying the influence of small-scale structures on the large-scale walls and filaments is to compare the strength of the velocity dispersion along and perpendicular to the structure and how it changes by adding perturbations.
 For this we define the angle between the two velocity dispersion components as $\tan(\alpha) = \sigma^2_\parallel / \sigma^2_\perp$, where the orientation is defined by the eigenvectors of $\sigma_{ij}^2$ in the WDM1 simulation.
 To compute the parallel and perpendicular components, we transform $\sigma_{ij, \mathrm{xDM}}^2$ to the eigenframe of $\sigma_{ij, \mathrm{WDM1}}^2$ and use its diagonal components.